AI6002-F24/Team-1-Repo/final_organized_for_report/iceberg_detection/README.md

 ## Acknowledgments

 - Dataset provided by Statoil/C-CORE Iceberg Classifier Challenge
-- Special thanks to Professor and TA for helping al thorugh the journey
+- Special thanks to Professor and TA for helping all thorugh out the journey

 ## Repository Structure